 - An issue is an incomplete programming task.

-- The most important issue is a combination of big, urgent, and robust: big issues are those which provide value to users in the form of functionality; urgent issues are those which will hold up other work until they are resolved; robust issues are those that are trusted and tested when resolved.
+- Important issue are a combination of big, urgent, and robust: big issues provide value to users in the form of functionality; urgent issues hold up other work until resolved; robust issues are trusted and tested when resolved.

 - An issue is resolved when it is brought to a point of stability.